Sober Founders

 Growth and grace.

 So I built the thing I couldn’t find.
-The thing that I wish existed in the previous decade of building my own company and the very lonely lows and bittersweet highs that came along with being in recovery at the same time.
+The thing I wish existed in the previous decade of building my own company—through the lonely lows and bittersweet highs that came along with being in recovery at the same time.

-The first meeting started as a group text of fellow entrepreneur friends and a random post on Facebook for anyone with over $250k in revenue and one year of sobriety to join.
-I didn’t expect much, maybe a few of my friends to pop in and say hi and it would eventually fizzle out.
-But it didn’t…
+The first meeting started as a group text of fellow entrepreneur friends and a random post on Facebook—for anyone with over $250k in revenue and one year of sobriety to join.
+I didn’t expect much.
+Maybe a few friends would pop in, say hi, and it would eventually fizzle out.

-Strangers joined the group, and then immediately after were begging for more (typical addict tendency haha).
+Strangers joined the group, and then immediately were begging for more (typical addict tendency, haha).

 I realized I had something that wasn’t just a little one-off thing, but the potential for something huge.

-At the time of forming the group, I had made a list of things “If X happens, keep going, if Y happens, quit.”
-One of the long shot items in the keep going list was if a random stranger reached out and said this is a great idea, that would be enough outside validation to keep going.
+At the time of forming the group, I had made a list: “If X happens, keep going.
+If Y happens, quit.”
+One of the long-shot items on the “keep going” list was if a random stranger reached out and said this was a great idea—that would be enough outside validation to keep going.

-After the second meeting, I had a random DM from an old account manager from a software we hadn’t used in years reach out to me saying that it was an incredible concept and that they grew up in a house of addiction and entrepreneurship.
-She said what we were doing was incredible and something she wished her father had when she was growing up… That hit hard.
+After the second meeting, I received a DM from an old account manager—someone from a software we hadn’t used in years.
+She said what we were doing was incredible, something she wished her father had when she was growing up… That hit hard.

 Sober Founders is more than a group.